h182762/dat158_ML_oblig4/README.md

 There is a png file that display the data that is being used in the video with the actual sale price.
 If streamable link is not working then there is also the raw video that can be downloaded.

+And want to mention that the Flask project setup is a bit messy and could be documented better.